Rafael-Anguiano/Map-and-Pays/README.md

 # Directions

 ## Description
-Mobile App to learn how to implement a Mapview, work with a Marker and implement payments with Stripe.
+Mobile App to learn how to implement a Mapview, work with a Marker and payments with Stripe.

 ---